Elizakats/nation-assignment/README.md

 You may initialize your database with [nation.sql](https://github.com/Elizakats/nation-assignment/blob/main/server/docs/nation.sql)

 ## Client
-The client is an Angular application rendering 3 screens.
+The client is an Angular/Typescript application rendering 3 screens.

 Build with Node v14.17.5, npm V6.14.14 on Angular 14.1